How To Set Up Nameservers For Your Domain Name And Website

 You should already be familiar with the following tutorials:

-In addition to our detailed step-by-step tutorials, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.
+In addition to the comprehensive step-by-step tutorials in the WordPress installation module, we also recommend watching the videos listed in our WordPress Installation Video Tutorials section.

-How To Set Up Nameservers For Your Domain Name
+How To Set Up A Nameserver For Your Domain Name

 You make your domain name visible to online users by “pointing” your domain name to your web host servers.

-To set up your domain’s nameservers, you will need the nameserver settings provided by your web hosting company (see screenshot below) …
+To set up the nameservers for your domain, you will need the nameserver settings provided by your web hosting company (see screenshot below) …

-Your host will send you your nameserver details
+Your host will email you your nameserver details

 (Your host will provide your nameserver details)